-The holiday of Tu B’Shevat, also known as "New Year for the Trees," takes place on the 15th of Shevat in the Hebrew calendar (late January to early February on the Gregorian calendar; in 2012, it starts at sundown on Tuesday, Feb.
-7).
+The holiday of Tu B’Shevat, also known as "New Year for the Trees," takes place on the 15th of Shevat in the Hebrew calendar (late January to early February on the Gregorian calendar; in 2015, it starts at sundown on Tuesday, Feb.
+3rd and ends Tuesday February 4th).
 The holiday marks the beginning of spring in Israel; it is one of four annual "new years" described in the Mishnah.
 Tu B’Shevat is a time to celebrate the natural world.
 Gratitude is given for the fruits of the Earth and everything that grows.

 Tu B’Shevat Customs: Traditionally, a bounty of fruits and vegetables grace the Tu B’Shevat table.
 In some parts of the world, Jews partake in a Tu B’Shevat seder meal complete with prayers and food blessings.
 Others celebrate by taking a picnic under the trees or simply making a meal featuring the fruits of the season.
 Jewish schools often hold outdoor parades; students wear all white and make baskets overflowing with fruit.
 In Israel, people are encouraged to plant trees and give back to the Earth, which is similar to our U.S. tradition of Arbor Day.